 There’s really nothing quite like the exhilaration of buying a first home.
 If you’re thinking of checking off that life milestone, congratulations!
 That’s major.
 Before you hand over your hard-earned cash, there are a few things you should know about the home-buying process.
 Read on for a game plan that will land you your dream residence.

 First-time homebuyers should consider all costs of homeownership, such as insurance, property tax, homeowners association (HOA) fees, and maintenance and upkeep.
-What you’ll spend on a monthly basis depends on your PITI—an acronym for a mortgage payment that includes principal, interest, taxes, and insurance—plus any additional expenses for maintenance.
+What you’ll spend on a monthly basis depends on your PITI—an acronym for a mortgage payment that includes principal, interest, taxes, and insurance.
+Plus you'll need to add in any additional expenses for repairs and ongoing maintenance.
 To prevent a rude awakening, tally these up.

 Location versus space is one of the most common trade-offs you’ll be met with when shopping around for potential new homes.
 A small home in a prime location could be in the same price tier as a larger home in a less desirable part of town.
 Before starting to look for your first home, make a clear list of numbered priorities.
 Know exactly what on your list you’d be willing to forfeit, and for which alternatives you’d trade them.

 The average length of time a home remains on the market varies depending on location.
 According to Svenja Gudell, senior director of economic research at Zillow, “In hot markets that favor sellers, like the Bay Area, Seattle, or Denver, homes can be under contract less than a week after listing.
 In slower, more buyer-friendly markets like Philadelphia, Chicago, and Cleveland, homes may take a couple of months to sell.”
 This will impact the offers you make and the competition you encounter.
 Don’t dillydally if you’re looking to buy in a hot market, and don’t be surprised if you’re outbid.